-Recommendation 20: Encourage validation and intercomparison of LBL models/spectroscopy to assess the impact of spectroscopic uncertainties and the differences between line-by-line and fast RT models.
+Recommendation 20: The RTSP working group encourages the validation and the intercomparison of LBL models/spectroscopy to assess the accuracy of LBL computations, the impact of spectroscopic uncertainties and the differences between line-by-line and fast RT models.
 The members of the RTSP working group recognise this is a project that will require a large effort.

-Recommendation 21: Encourage the use of satellite data global datasets to validate LBL models.
+Recommendation 21: The RTSP working group encourages the use of satellite data global datasets to validate LBL models.

-Action RTSP-23: Mark Liu to provide feedback on the coordination of a clear sky LBL/fast RT model intercomparison exercise.
+Action RTSP-23: Mark Liu to provide feedback on the coordination of a clear sky LBL/fast RT model validation and intercomparison exercise.